-With the increased use of DERs, it is critical to ensure reliable and secure communications, as well as manage voltage and power quality issues that could result from distributed-generation resources.
+With the increased use of DERs, it is critical to ensure reliable and secure communication, as well as manage voltage and power quality issues that could result from distributed generation resources.
 While there have been many methods, the two approaches that best fit these requirements are OpenADR, for a decentralized and demand response-focused approach, and IEEE 2030.5 for direct smart inverter control and adjustments.
-The IEEE 2030.5 CSIP protocol supports a wide range of DER control applications, with inverter control representing a subset of that functionality.

-dcbel favors IEEE 2030.5 CSIP for DER dispatch of its home energy stations, providing smart inverter capabilities to all connected devices (solar, ESS, EV).
-With support for both generation and storage, IEEE 2030.5 CSIP enables higher compatibility with grid-tied PV systems and new behind-themeter energy resources such as home stationary batteries and EV batteries.
+The IEEE 2030.5 CSIP protocol supports a wide range of DER control applications, with inverter control dcbel favors IEEE 2030.5 CSIP for DER dispatch of its Home Energy Stations, providing smart inverter capabilities to all connected devices (solar, ESS, EV).
+With support for both generation and storage, IEEE 2030.5 CSIP enables higher compatibility with grid-tied PV systems and new behind-themeter energy resources such as home home batteries and EV batteries.
 In addition to remote monitoring and control, it also allows increased customer engagement (opt-in or opt-out) and information (dynamic pricing based on load profiles).